awesomephant/blog/notes/2019-02-05-bright-labyrinth-10.md

 ---
 layout: post
-title: "The Purple Death"
+title: 'The Purple Death'
 date: 2019-02-05 16:30:00
-teacher: "Ken Hollings"
+teacher: 'Ken Hollings'
-unit: "CHS"
+unit: 'CHS'
+venue: RCA
-abstract: "The Purple Death is a technologically transmitted epidemic made up from old movie clips, radio announcements and newspaper headlines.
-Second-hand clichés and shopworn costumes conspire with stock footage to spread a mass contagion for an age of mass communication."
+abstract: 'The Purple Death is a technologically transmitted epidemic made up from old movie clips, radio announcements and newspaper headlines.
+Second-hand clichés and shopworn costumes conspire with stock footage to spread a mass contagion for an age of mass communication.'
-website: ""
+website: ''
-thumb: ""
+thumb: ''
 ---

 Visual trash: The disqualified, that without taste, ot thought of as worthy of serious study.